ngtquynh/PhoneAuthentication/README.md

   folder to test whether the api runs correctly.
 In the back-end, I utilized the `users.js` from directory `./my-app/api/routes`, followed by port `9000` to create the JSON database `users` with the URL as `http://localhost:9000/users`.

-- To run the back-end, I do the following when I reached `my-app`.
+- To run the back-end, I do the following:

-  `cd api`
+  `cd coding-challenge/api`

   `npm start`